neutrons/SNAPRed/docs/source/glossary.rst

     Mantid Snapper
         A thin wrapper around the Mantid Algorithm API that allows for meta processes to be performed around a queue of algorithms.
         Examples may include: Progress reporting, Quality of Life improvements, multi-threading, etc.

+    MTD
+        Analysis Data Service (ADS, aka Mantid Data (MTD)), the internal database held by :term:`Mantid` of all *named* workspaces.
+        Any workspace referenced "by name", usually by a Mantid algorithm, needs to be registered in this database.

     Native Mode
         The SNAP instrument uses :term:`detectors<Detector>` comprised of many more :term:`pixels<Pixel>` than are actually required to achieve the target d-spacing resolution.